johnnyrayalt/laravel-react-comment-app/README.md

 1. Change the path in the .env file to match the absolute path to the sqlite database that was just created
 1. if on mac run the command `$ chmod 700 database/reseedDB` to allow access to the bash script that seeds and builds a database in one command

-    - if you encounter permission errors, or the script won't run, use the following commands to manualy seed and migrate the database
+    - if you encounter permission errors, or the script won't run, use the following commands to manualy seed and migrate the database, else continue to next step

         ```
         $ composer dump-autoload
+        $ php artisan migrate:fresh --seed
         $ php artisan db:seed --class=CommentsTableSeeder
-        $ php artisan migrate:fresh --seed
         $ npm run dev
         ```